Applicant tracking software (ATS) organizes every aspect of finding and signing the most qualified people for your company.

 As an ATS, BambooHR offers all of the core tools.
 HR professionals we talked to had no problems finding high-quality applicants using the platform.
 Coordinating with candidates and other managers was no issue either.

 The users we spoke with used BambooHR as their human resources information system (HRIS).
-Other options on my list may work better as a standalone ATS platform, especially if you already have an HRIS you’ve invested in.
+Other options on our list may work better as a standalone ATS platform, especially if you already have an HRIS you’ve invested in.

 Where BambooHR Excels

-If you have one team or department that handles both the recruiting process and ongoing HR management once employees arrive, I’d seriously consider BambooHR.
+If you have one team or department that handles both the recruiting process and ongoing HR management once employees arrive, we’d seriously consider BambooHR.
 It offers a complete HR toolkit and a seamless experience for employees:

 - Users adore it: Applicants find Bamboo as easy to use as recruiters.
 Everyone we spoke to loved the platform’s intuitive feel and how effortless it was to collaborate with other teams and departments.